Dhananjaya Siriwardena

 Gajanayake Arachchige Samuditha Dhananjaya Siriwardena (ධනංජය සිරිවර්ධන), popularly as Dhananjaya Siriwardena, is an actor in Sri Lankan cinema, theater and television.
-Hailed from a family of artists, Siriwardena is also a television host.
+He is also a television host.

 Personal life

 His father Sunil Siriwardana is a musician and a renowned lyricist in Sri Lanka and mother Susiri Siriwardena is also a lyricist.
 His elder brother Madhumadhawa Aravinda is also a popular singer, actor as well as a politician.

 Dhananjaya is married to Shashini.
 She is a flight attendant in Dubai.
 Dhananjaya first met Shashini in 2005 during a photo shoot of Indika Mallawaarachchi.
 The couple has one daughter Maurya Shiny, who was born on 1 July 2020.

 Dhananjaya's grandfather, Peter Siriwardena was an accomplished musician and an actor.
 He worked as a lecturer in music at the Government Women's Training College, Polgolla.
 Dhananjaya's grandmother Srimathi Karuna Devi was a music teacher as well as an actress.

 Dhananjaya's aunt Chandrika Siriwardena is also a popular songstress and playback singer.
 She was married to Anton Alwis, who was a journalist as well as a lyricist.
 Anton died on 26 March 2018 at the age of 64.
 Chandrika's granddaughter Dulshara Dasanthi is also a singer.